 Caty Simon (she/her)

-NCLM GENERAL MEETINGS: NCLM has have biweekly General Meetings on Zoom that happen every other Wednesday, where we discuss our initiatives and plan for future actions.
-The meetings are open to all NCLM members.
+NCLM GENERAL MEETINGS: NCLM holds bi-weekly General Meetings on Zoom that happen every other Wednesday, where we discuss our initiatives and plan for future actions.
+The meetings are open to all NCLM members and anyone interested in learning more or getting involved.
 To get details on how to join, check out the Meetings page above.

-NSU NATURALLY NONCOMPLIANT THURSDAYS: Current and former methadone patients who are interested in joining NCLM are also welcome to attend Naturally Noncompliant Thursdays, the National Survivors Union’s methadone reform call.
-These meetings will be held biweekly on Thursdays.
+NATURALLY NONCOMPLIANT THURSDAYS: Current and former methadone patients who are interested in joining NCLM are also welcome to attend Naturally Noncompliant Thursdays, the National Survivors Union’s methadone reform call.
+These meetings are held bi-weekly on Thursdays.
 Check out the Meetings page for more information.

 Contact us if you'd like to be a NCLM partner